-Developers are usually considered the smartest in the room.
-The knowledge of advanced technology, innovations and fast thinking make them unique individuals.
+Software developers are usually considered the smartest in the room.
+The knowledge of advanced technology, innovations, and fast thinking make them unique individuals.
 Adding the height of their standard salary, we have a profession that is clearly valued on the market and skills very much desired by tech (and non-tech) companies.
-However, are the skills alone enough to be a good developer?
+However, are the skills alone enough to be a good software developer?

 Each of us is different